Read time: 5 minutes

 Families turn out at gravesides with picnics, flowers, beer, and music to reminisce and honor the person buried within.
 People make small shrines for loved ones who have passed—gathering photos, food, and drinks the person liked—and lots of marigolds, which are part of the ritual.
 The food and the smell of the flowers are an invitation for the spirit of that person to visit you in your dreams.

 The holiday had a special resonance for me since I had lost my father only a week before the trip.
-I brought a photo of him and bought a bottle of his favorite wine, Pinot Grigio, to place on an altar in our hotel.
+I brought a photo of him and bought a bottle of his favorite wine, Pinot Grigio, to place on an altar in the lobby of our beautiful hotel.
 When I lived in San Miguel, I once created an altar for my grandmothers and great aunt.
 That very night I dreamed of them—a vivid, moving dream.
 I had hoped I would dream of my father while we were on this trip.
 But alas, I didn’t.
 But I feel sure that someday soon I will.

 Painting Our Faces…Painting the Town